 Naturally, I wasn’t alone in this: 50% to 80% of teenagers are affected by keratosis pilaris, while 40% of adults develop it over time, according to the National Institutes of Health.
 Most of the women in my family have long had keratosis pilaris, too.
 It was so normal among my relatives that they assumed it was just “dry skin.”
 Yet, while I saw them happily enjoying their sleeveless styling choices regardless of the condition, I couldn’t see myself ever being that free with my arms.

 Over the years, I developed a few tactics, many of which involved wearing too many layers even in the heat.
-During high school and university, I developed an affinity for leather jackets, button-down shirts, and pashminas, which I wore no matter the weather.
+During high school and college, I developed an affinity for leather jackets, button-down shirts, and pashminas, which I wore no matter the weather.
 (On the beach, I preferred long-sleeved rashguards to bikinis).
 Yes, I was hot, but it meant no one would ask about my skin condition.
-Fashion was my armour, and autumn and winter styles year-round served as my safe haven.
+Fashion was my armor, and fall and winter styles year-round served as my safe haven.